wp-plugins/csv-2-post/readme.txt

     * Advanced post creation now makes use of csv2post_post_poststatus_calculate()
     * csv2post_get_contenttemplate_design() renamed to csv2post_get_template_design()
 * Known Issues
-    * (minor) Lightbox type overlay applied by jQuery UI dialogue, on 2.
+    * (minor) Lightbox type overlay applied by jQuery UI dialog, on 2.
 Your Projects page, appears to have two overlays (there is a light gap between two of them)
 * Web Services, Support and Websites changes
     * None